 Mechanical Systems

 The property’s heating, cooling and other mechanical systems must be in safe, working condition, and likely to remain in such condition.
+Effective for appraisals ordered on or after May 1, 2026, non-vented heaters are no longer automatically required to be repaired or replaced as a condition of VA financing.

 Heating